bootladder/blog/jekyll/_posts/2018-04-29-updating-my-jekyll-deploy-process.md

 also another article about jekyllizing a html template site was good.
 Following these instructions to create the jekyll install initially: https://jekyllrb.com/tutorials/convert-site-to-jekyll/ .

-The main point is, put layouts in `_layouts/` , stub the content with curly braces `{{content}}` .
+The main point is, put layouts in `_layouts/` , stub the content with curly braces .
 The default layout is selected in index.md.
 If index.md chose the indexlayout layout for example, that would be found in `_layouts/indexlayout.html`.

 Assets go in the top level like this.
 ```